 Evolving CME programmes

-The current CME landscape is being transformed.
+The current Continuing Medical Education landscape is being transformed.
 HCPs have ever-changing educational requirements in response to their evolving information-seeking behaviours, patients’ needs, and global healthcare challenges.

 To be effective, continuing education activities should be designed strategically, for example: